Kenny Sansom: International career

 On 23 May 1979, Sansom made his debut for the full England team, in a goalless draw against Wales.
-The same summer he had starred for England in UEFA Euro 1980 in Italy, though England did not make progress.
-In his England career for which Sansom gained extra plaudits and recognition.
-He was a regular starter playing in the 1982 World Cup in Spain, in which England exited in the second group phase.
-He was still the first-choice left-back for the 1986 World Cup in Mexico, playing in all of the matches up to and including the quarter final defeat against Argentina, in which game he was one of the England players left behind by Diego Maradona as he burst from inside his own half to score his second goal.
+The following year he starred for England in Euro 1980 in Italy, though England did not progress beyond the group stage.
+Sansom was a regular starter playing in the 1982 World Cup in Spain, in which England exited in the second group phase.
+He was still the first-choice left-back for the 1986 World Cup in Mexico, playing in all of the matches up to and including the quarter-final defeat against Argentina, in which he was one of the England players left trailing behind by Diego Maradona as the Argentinian burst from inside his own half to score a solo goal and his second of the match.

-Sansom missed only a handful of England matches between 1980 and 1988; his record of 37 consecutive appearances between May 1984 and April 1987 has only been bettered by Billy Wright and Ron Flowers.
-He was occasionally rested in friendly matches so that coaches Ron Greenwood and then Bobby Robson could check on potential replacements Derek Statham, Alan Kennedy, Nick Pickering and Stuart Pearce in the event of Sansom's suffering from either serious injury or chronic loss of form.
-However Sansom was still the regular left-back during England's UEFA Euro 1988 qualifying campaign.
+Sansom missed only a handful of England matches between 1980 and 1988; his record of 37 consecutive appearances between May 1984 and April 1987, has only been bettered by Billy Wright and Ron Flowers.
+He was occasionally rested in friendly matches so that coaches Ron Greenwood and then Bobby Robson could check on potential replacements Derek Statham, Alan Kennedy, Nick Pickering and Stuart Pearce in the event of losing Sansom either through serious injury or chronic loss of form.
+However, Sansom remained the regular left-back during England's UEFA Euro 1988 qualifying campaign.

 That summer, Sansom was Robson's first-choice left-back for the European Championships, but England lost all three of their group games, starting with a surprise 1–0 defeat to the Republic of Ireland in their first ever finals match, having qualified under the management of Englishman and World Cup winner Jack Charlton.

 Sansom made an error for the only goal of the game, toeing an attempted clearance high into the air and putting pressure on his fellow defenders, from which John Aldridge won a header for Ray Houghton to nod the ball past Peter Shilton.
 Sansom played in the other two group fixtures but after the tournament Stuart Pearce replaced him as England's first-choice left-back.
 After nine consecutive years, Sansom's international career was coming to a close, months before his 30th birthday.
 He was briefly recalled to the side in 1989 as a back-up when Pearce was injured, though he did not play.
 In all Sansom gained 86 caps with one goal which was scored in a 1984 World Cup qualifier against Finland.

 Sansom is England's second-most capped full-back and only eleven players have appeared more times for England than Sansom.
 Among these are David Beckham, Bobby Moore, Steven Gerrard, Bobby Charlton, Bryan Robson, Frank Lampard, Michael Owen and Wayne Rooney and Peter Shilton.
 Jointly with Shilton, Sansom also holds the record for the most England caps in the 1980s, with 84 in all.